Eastern Zhejiang Canal: Postal service

-Important Remains
+Important remains

 Along the Eastern Zhejiang Canal, you can find substantial cultural relics, including 3 national-level, nearly 20 provincial-level plus a number of city-level and county-level historical and cultural sites under protection.
 These are mainly water conservancy facilities, bridges and other utilities.
 Additionally, some ancient towns which are influenced by the canal also reside along both sides of the canal.

 Water conservancy facilities

 The Eastern Zhejiang Canal is made up of many natural rivers.
 To maintain the stable water levels and benefit agriculture along the banks, numerous water conservancy facilities were constructed along the canal.
 These are primarily composed of barrages, dams and gates.
-Among these, significant ones can be found on the central canal and tributaries of the canal such as the Yongxing Gate (located in Xiaoshan District, Hangzhou, Zhejiang Province), the Caoe Barrage, the Lianghu Barrage, the Tongming Barrage, the Qingshui Gate (all located in Shangyu District, Shaoxing, Zhejiang Province), Doumen Gate, the Yunlou Xiaba Dam (both located in Yuyao, Zhejiang Province) and the Xidu Barrage (located in Ningbo, Zhejiang Province).
+Among these, significant ones can be found on the central canal and tributaries of the canal such as the Yongxing Gate (located in Xiaoshan District, Hangzhou, Zhejiang Province), the Cao'e Barrage, the Lianghu Barrage, the Tongming Barrage, the Qingshui Gate (all located in Shangyu District, Shaoxing, Zhejiang Province), Doumen Gate, the Yunlou Xiaba Dam (both located in Yuyao, Zhejiang Province) and the Xidu Barrage (located in Ningbo, Zhejiang Province).